Kreyren/free-and-open-source-android-apps/README.md

 Shelter | Leveraging the “Work Profile” feature of Android to provide an isolated space that you can install or clone apps into.  | No  | <a href="https://f-droid.org/en/packages/net.typeblog.shelter/"> <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="70">  | [GitAngry](https://git.angry.im/PeterCxy/Shelter)
 [Smartpack-Kernel Manager](https://smartpack.github.io/spkm/) | Fork of [Kernel Adiutor](https://play.google.com/store/apps/details?id=com.grarak.kerneladiutor&hl=en) with a set of additional features. | **Yes** | <a href="https://github.com/SmartPack/SmartPack-Kernel-Manager/releases"> <img src="https://camo.githubusercontent.com/70bffd8873ab81e1bb0bccc44e488c3a989e3bd5/68747470733a2f2f692e6962622e636f2f71306d6463345a2f6765742d69742d6f6e2d6769746875622e706e67" height="70"> | <a href="https://github.com/SmartPack/SmartPack-Kernel-Manager"> <img src="https://cdn.afterdawn.fi/v3/news/original/github-logo.png" height="70">

+## Contribution

+Mind contributing?
+Feel free to fork the project and send some merge requests when you are done.
+I will check it out and will decide if I should accept it or not.

 ## Other Git repositories